 The 24-megapixel Pentax KP is one of the most advanced DSLRs on this list, positioned just at the edge of entry-level.
 It also has the highest-end control layout of all ten cameras here.
 You actually get three separate dials to change camera settings, which is more than can be said of most $3000+ professional cameras.

 So, why is this camera only at position number nine?
 It all has to do with value.
-The Pentax KP is $980 with an 18-55mm kit lens, making it double the cost of some other cameras on this list.
+The Pentax KP is $950 with an 18-55mm kit lens, making it double the cost of some other cameras on this list.
 Arguably, too, the less expensive priced Canon 77D has better core specifications, without compromising much on advanced controls.
-The $700 Canon T7i and even the $550 Nikon D5600 beat it in core specifications, although they don’t have the same high-end layout.
-In fact, Pentax’s own K-70 matches most of this camera’s specifications, despite costing just $700 instead.
+The $700 Canon T7i and Nikon D5600 both beat it in core specifications, although they don’t have the same high-end layout.
+In fact, Pentax’s own K-70 is quite comparable to the KP, despite costing just $700 instead.

 If build quality and control layout are at the top of your priorities, and you have a bigger budget, don’t dismiss the Pentax KP entirely.
 It’s still a strong camera – perhaps in the top three on this list if you ignore price.
 But when you take value into account, you can get more camera for your money with other options below.